charles-cowart/StoryEngine3/README.md

 Interactive story-writing CLI using local Ollama models, llamaIndex retrieval over local story files, append-only transcript logging, and YAML session persistence.

+This project is for educational and experimental purposes.

 ## Install

 ```bash